-- 8. As a result of that, she made the first of a series of trips to Port Harcourt to see Dr Chinyere.
-She saw Dr Chinyere first on the 15th February 2011.
+[8] As a result of that, she made the first of a series of trips to Port Harcourt to see Dr Chinyere.
+She saw Dr Chinyere first on 15 February 2011.
 When she went to the clinic, she found it full of obviously pregnant women and she supplied the doctor with copies of her English medical notes and she was subjected to an examination.
 The doctor was easily able to confirm that she could help Mrs O and that she was confident that she would become pregnant.
 The amount that was required to secure the services of this lady was no less than £12,000 sterling.
-In addition to that fee, the Os would have to make trips backwards and forwards to Nigeria at not inconsiderable expense as well. - 9.
-She was immediately treated by Dr Chinyere with her expertise and within a matter of days, she was able to report that she had been made pregnant by her husband within, as I say, a week.
+In addition to that fee, the Os would have to make trips backwards and forwards to Nigeria at not inconsiderable expense as well.

+[9] She was immediately treated by Dr Chinyere with her expertise and within a matter of days, she was able to report that she had been made pregnant by her husband within, as I say, a week.
 She had remained in the clinic for a considerable period of time before this took place, and was subjected to a series of injections and drugs.
 All these were carried out she was told in order to induce her to ovulate and make her in a prepared state for insemination by her husband.
-She sets out what happened in her statement over the course of the next paragraph. - 10.
-She then returned to this country and having returned to this country, she went to see her GP.
-She says she returned on the 25th April and she took steps to reduce her working hours to two days and she was very anxious that she did not lose her child again.
-She took steps as I say to see her English GP to announce with great excitement that she was pregnant. - On the occasion that she saw her GP in August, a pregnancy test was carried out and also a 11. scan and it was confirmed that she was not pregnant at all.
-The doctor advised her to contact Dr Chinyere in Nigeria.
-It is impossible to appreciate the confusion that must have been in
+She sets out what happened in her statement over the course of the next paragraph.

+[10] She then returned to this country and went to see her GP.
+She says she returned on 25 April and she took steps to reduce her working hours to 2 days and she was very anxious that she did not lose her child again.
+She took steps as I say to see her English GP to announce with great excitement that she was pregnant.